mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 ![image](/lexicon-lookup-table.png "Lexicon Lookup Tables")

 Here's an example of what a CSV file should look like
 - The first row is the header and will serve as names for the lookup table properties for each column.
+Header names must be unique.
+The first columnn's header is unimportant and can be any text.
 - The first column's value will be use to join to the property you map to (i.e. song_id).
-The first columnn's header is unimportant and can be any text.
+Values in this column must be unique.
 ```
 song_id,artist,genre,is_platinum,name,release_date
 c994bb,Drake,Pop,True,Hotline Bling,2015-10-18T22:00:00Z